An introduction to the categorical p-adic Langlands program: Some known cases of categorical p -adic Langlands

 \begin{rem} The motivation for the definition of~$X$ and of the morphism $\pi:\cX_{\red}\to X$ is as follows.
 Either by general principles, or by our explicit descriptions of the stacks $\cX(\sigma)$, one easily sees that the \emph{closed} $\Fpbar$-points of $\cX$ are precisely the semisimple $\rhobar:\Gal_{\Qp}\to\GL_2(\Fpbar)$ (with determinant $\varepsilonbar^{-1}$).
-It follows from the definition of ~$\pi$ that it induces a bijection on closed $\Fpbar$-points, and we think of~$X$ as a coarse moduli space for~$\cX$.
+It follows from the definition of ~$\pi$ that it induces a bijection on closed $\Fpbar$-points, and we think of~$X$ as a ``coarse'' moduli space\footnote{We put ``coarse'' in quotes because the morphism $\cX_{\red} \to X$ is not a coarse moduli space morphism in the technical sense of e.g.~\cite{MR3272912}, or even an adequate moduli space morphism (for example, because it is not a closed map on underlying topological spaces).
+It does, however, satisfy the conditions of \cite[Prop.~7.1.1]{MR3272912}, and in particular is initial for morphisms from $\cX_{\red}$ to locally separated algebraic spaces.} for~$\cX_{\red}$.
 On $\Fpbar$-points, we can think of the morphism~$\pi$ as sending a representation to its semisimplification; more explicitly, the marked points of the component $X(\sigmasigmacomp)$ correspond to irreducible~$\rhobar$, and the~$\Gm$ obtained by deleting the marked points parameterizes sums of characters with fixed product, and with the Frobenius eigenvalue determined by the~$\Gm$. \end{rem}

-\begin{rem} It is easy to check that coarse moduli spaces also exist for the stacks $\cX_{F,1}$, but we do not expect them to exist in any other case, even for $\cX_{F,2}$ with $F\ne \Qp$. \end{rem}